umd-lhcb/lhcb-ntuples-gen/docs/software_manuals/git_annex.md

 git annex sync julian
 ```

+!!! note
+    The command above don't download the actual data; rather, it only download
+    the metadata so that `git annex` _knows_ how to download the actual data.

 !!! warning
     `git annex sync` will commit all **previously uncommitted** changes before
     synchronizing!
 It is highly recommended that the working tree of your